 Long Range Communications

-As mentioned previously, VHF has a limited line of sight range and is not really suitable for direct communications over very long distances (although sometimes ionospheric conditions can open up the band and reflect even VHF beyond the curvature of the earth).
-For reasonable predictable long range communications, the HF band (3 - 30 MHz) is used.
+As mentioned previously, VHF is limited to line of sight range and is not really suitable for direct communications over very long distances (although sometimes ionospheric conditions can open up the band and reflect even VHF beyond the curvature of the earth).
+For reasonable predictable long range communications, the HF band (3 - 30 MHz) is usually used.

 For long range communications the aircraft is equipped with separate radio's and a vertical antenna in the vertical fin (or a wire from wing tip to tail) dedicated for the HF band.
 For example: transatlantic flights use HF to communicate with either Gander in Canada or Shanwick in Ireland when they fly out of VHF range.
 It can also be used when onboard situations arise needing consulting with the home base.

-Nowadays these HF radio's are used as backup and some pilots are also radio-amateurs (ham operator) and they have used it to communicate with other hams during the cruise phase of the flight.
+Nowadays these HF radio's are used as backup and some pilots are also radio-amateurs (ham operator, like me ;-) and they have used it to communicate with other hams during the cruise phase of the flight.